 Peter Martin Department of Computing and Information Sciences at University of Maine Orono, ME peter.martin@maine.edu

 Abstract— The growing need for socially responsible AI and machine learning algorithms has brought about discussion for the best techniques to mitigate these concerns.
 This issue can be explained by increasing privacy concerns within the current data-driven world.
 AI and machine learning algorithms are at the heart of this problem as they are harder to adapt to the long list of regulations that data and privacy are facing.
 A common proposition is differential privacy; our findings support this solution which mathematically ensures privacy.
 We test differential privacy on a federated learning mockup.
-Using the EMNIST dataset we apply noise to the local model training on each client’s device.
+Using the EMNIST dataset, we apply noise to the local model training on each client’s device.
 This shows the applicability of local DP as well as some of the shortcomings that are associated with the addition of varying levels of noise into a dataset.

 Introduction